Ashwain1502/Restaurant-website/README.md

 ## Working on
 1. Food ordering functionality.
-2. Database to contain all the data and retrive information.
+2. Database to contain all the data and retrieve information.
 3. Coming soon

 ## Working link